Luizerko/indigenous_clusters_and_communities/docs/VISUALIZATION.md

 ## Collection Semantic Space and Groupings

 This tab presents several point-cloud based visualizations of the dataset.
-Each point represents an object, and users can choose between two display modes: marker-based - where colors can correspond to different clusters if applicable -  or image-based, where each point is replaced by the object’s actual image.
+Each point represents an item, and users can choose between two display modes: marker-based, where colors can correspond to different clusters if applicable, or image-based, where each point is replaced by the item’s actual image.

 <p align="center">
   <br>